Ankita-1211/nextflow-playground/README.md

 This is self paced nextflow workflow learning repo.
 Its a baby steps towards gaining expertise in writing workflow in nextflow.

 The toy example here is basic fastq stats workflow.
-The workflow takes the fastq reads files in apired & runs fastqc & fastp (trimming) & genertaes multiqc report using the fastqc results.
+The workflow takes the fastq reads files in paired & runs fastqc & fastp (trimming) & generates multiqc report using the fastqc results.

 ## How to run the pipeline